inngest/inngest/docs/SDK_SPEC.md

     /**
      * batchEvents specifies the batch configuration on when this function
-     * should be invoked when one of the requirements are fulfilled.
+     * should be invoked when one of the requirements is fulfilled.
      */
     batchEvents?: {
       /**